Skip to main content

 Verifying approved newspapers for New York LLC publication

 New York's newspaper industry has seen significant changes over the past decade.
 Small community papers have closed, merged, or moved to digital-only formats.
-This raises a legitimate concern: what if the newspaper your county clerk designated six months ago is no longer approved—or no longer exists—when you're ready to publish?
+This raises a legitimate concern: what if the newspaper your county clerk designated is no longer approved — or no longer exists — when you're ready to publish?

-Under Section 206 of the NY Limited Liability Company Law, you must publish your LLC notice in two newspapers designated by the county clerk.
+Under §206, you must publish your LLC notice in two newspapers designated by the county clerk.
 A publication in a newspaper that's not properly designated won't satisfy the legal requirement, meaning your affidavit of publication would be invalid for filing with the Department of State.

 This could delay your Certificate of Publication filing and potentially put your LLC at risk of suspension.